Nick2191/Resume-Page/README.md

-# Personal Resume for Nick Kottis
+# Personal Resume for aspiring web developer Nick Kottis
 Personal Resume
-For Nick Kottis.
-All Rights Reserved
+This page is in alpha phase, and will be continually updated.